dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 | Cloudera Manager   | 7.5.5 `rel.
 May 2022`  |
 | CDP Data Services  | 1.3.4 `rel.
 May 2022`  |

-- The supported Openshift version is published in this [link](https://docs.cloudera.com/cdp-private-cloud-data-services/1.3.4/installation/topics/cdppvc-installation-openshift.html).
+- The supported Openshift version is explained in this [link](https://docs.cloudera.com/cdp-private-cloud-data-services/1.3.4/installation/topics/cdppvc-installation-openshift.html).
 This demo uses Openshift 4.7.

 ### CDP Base Services